-Single-use plastics include all those plastic items that we use only once and then throw away such as plastic bags, straws, bottles and vessels.
+Single-use plastics include all those plastic items that we use only once and then throw away.
+Examples are plastic bags, straws, bottles and vessels.
 Besides causing choking hazards, they also release toxic particles during their long decomposition phase.
 The materials can make their way into our food chain and lead to cancer, infertility and birth defects to name a few.

 Whenever it is possible, try to avoid the use of single-use plastics.
-Opt for alternatives like canvas bags for shopping, refuse plastic bags and straws when unnecessary, buy fresh products wrapped in paper instead of packaged ones and use glass or metals containers and cutlery.
+Opt for alternatives like canvas bags for shopping and refuse plastic bags and straws when unnecessary.
+Also, buy fresh products wrapped in paper instead of packaged ones and use glass or metals containers and cutlery.

-Globally, livestock farming has a huge environmental footprint, which goes even beyond that of all vehicle emission combined.
-Cattle and poultry farms not only release methane, a greenhouse gas but also require vast areas of land, water and food.
+Globally, livestock farming has a huge environmental footprint, which goes even beyond that of all vehicular emissions combined.
+Cattle and poultry farms not only release methane, a potent greenhouse gas but also require vast areas of land, water and food.

 Eating less meat ensures that there is less release of methane.
 Also, it decreases the level at which we unknowingly consume genetically modified organisms.

 The biggest source of carbon dioxide emission comes from the burning of fossil fuels.
-It may take the form of driving vehicles, producing electricity or running industries.
+It may be in the form of driving vehicles, producing electricity or running industries.
 Carbon dioxide is the number one gas behind global warming and climate change.

-When you use less energy, there is pollution from the burning of fossil fuels, less mining and habitat destruction for fossil fuel research, more conservation of non-renewable resources and it helps cut down on your bills.
+When you use less energy, there is less pollution from the burning of fossil fuels.
+At the same time, there is less mining and habitat destruction for fossil fuel research.
+And it helps cut down on your bills.

-In many countries around the world, conventional incandescent bulbs have been banned because of their efficiencies.
-These bulbs actually use and waste a lot of energy just to light up, are quite fragile and have to be replaced frequently and work poorly when there are vibrations.
+In many countries around the world, conventional incandescent bulbs have been banned because of their energy efficiencies.
+These bulbs actually use and waste a lot of energy just to light up.
+They are also quite fragile, must be replaced frequently and work poorly when there are vibrations.

 Many nations around the world have been able to save millions per year by switching to light efficient bulbs.
-Light efficient bulbs include LEDs (Light Emitting Diode) and CFLs (Compact Fluorescent Lamp); they are better for the environment in terms of efficiency, energy saving and are long lasting thus saving money.
+Light efficient bulbs include LEDs (Light Emitting Diode) and CFLs (Compact Fluorescent Lamp).
+They are better for the environment in terms of efficiency, energy-saving capacity and are long-lasting thus saving money.

 Most of the energy (95%) required for transport comes from the fossil fuel industry.
 Vehicles make it easier for people to move around even over very short distances.
 The aviation industry alone accounts for 4.5% of human-caused global warming through the emission of greenhouse gases.

-To help reduce our ecological footprint, it is best that we drive less, bike over short distances, use public transport when possible, encourage carpooling and even not travel at all if it is unnecessary.
+To help reduce your ecological footprint, it is best that you drive less, bike over short distances and use public transport when possible.
+You should also encourage carpooling and not even travel at all if it is unnecessary.

 One of the most important commodities in the world is water.
-Until now, water is a scarce resource in many countries like Africa.
+Even today, water is a scarce resource in many countries like Africa.
 Global climate change may intensify drought periods and lower water levels in many places.
-Lake Mead on the Colorado River is such an example; the water level has decreased to what it previously was by more than half.
+Lake Mead on the Colorado River is such an example.
+The water level has decreased to what it previously was by more than half.

-We can save water in all our daily activities from bathing to household chores; we can store rainwater for watering and car washing, repair broken taps and pipes and stop the unnecessary use and wastage of water.
+As it is, you can save water in all your daily activities from bathing to household chores.
+You can store rainwater for watering and car washing, repair broken taps and pipes and stop the unnecessary use and wastage of water.

 As consumers, we also produce a lot of waste, and these materials have to be handled and disposed of appropriately.
-Treating and disposing of different waste type have environmental effects like pollution, leaching, attracting rodents and insects and eventually causing diseases.
+The way we treat and get rid of waste also leads to environmental issues.
+It includes pollution, leaching, attracting rodents and insects and eventually causing diseases.

-The best way to tackle this issue is to buy and consume less packaged products, keep and reuse leftover food, compost organic materials, recycle materials whenever possible and avoid wastage of any kind.
+The best way to reduce your ecological footprint when it comes to waste is to buy and consume less packaged products.
+You can also keep and reuse leftover food, compost organic materials, recycle materials whenever possible and avoid wastage of any kind.

 Landfills require space, open burning causes pollution while incineration facilities cannot burn all waste types and recycling is only for certain materials.
 When we reduce the amount of waste that we produce, we decrease the environmental stress on the planet for getting rid of it.

-Even though the concept of recycling is well known, actually a small amount of our waste is recycled.
+Even though the concept of recycling is well known, we actually recycle a small amount of our waste.
 For instance, more than 91% of plastic waste is not recycled.
 In this way, a large amount of our trash stays in the environment causing environmental and health hazards.

-Recycling diminishes the load of waste going into landfills, decreases resource use and energy to produce new materials and to discard the waste as well as protect habitats and wildlife.
+Recycling diminishes the load of waste going into landfills, decreases resource use and energy to produce new materials.
+At the same time, it also protects habitats and wildlife.

-There was a time when people would keep and use things until they become unusable in any form.
+There was a time when people would keep and use things until they were unusable in any form.
 Nowadays, people throw away their stuff just because of a tear or some dye.
-This action has serious consequences for the environment.
+This action in fact has serious consequences on the environment.

-Whenever it is possible, repair and fix broken materials as it not only reduces the need to dispose of them but also decreases the global impact of production and transportation.
+Whenever it is possible, repair and fix broken materials.
+It decreases the global impact of production and transportation.
 Also, it helps to save money.

 In the same manner, instead of throwing away old things, find out what you can make out of them.
 With a little bit of imagination, you can create wonders and decrease your overall ecological footprint!